Giles Nuttgens

 Giles Nuttgens (born 1960) is a British cinematographer, known for his collaborations with directors George Lucas, Deepa Mehta, David Mackenzie, Michael Winterbottom, and Scott McGehee and David Siegel.

-He received a BAFTA nomination for the 2016 film Hell or High Water.
+For his work in Hell or High Water, he received a nomination for the BAFTA Award for Best Cinematography.

 Career

 Nuttgens began his career with the BBC TV for the Natural History documentary unit in 1984, and rose up through the camera assistant ranks, and by the age of 25 he was one of the youngest film cameramen ever in the BBC.

 After many years living in Paris, he relocated to Barcelona in late 2003.

 He is fluent in English, French and Spanish.